celestiaorg/docs/developers/node-tutorial.md

 import coffeeVersions from '/.vitepress/constants/coffee_versions.js'
 </script>

-In this tutorial, we will cover how to use the Celestia Node RPC API to submit and retrieve data (blobs) from the data availability layer by their namespace.
+In this tutorial, we will cover how to use the celestia-node RPC API to submit and retrieve data (blobs) from the data availability layer by their namespace.

 ::: details Table of contents